kingsdigitallab/kdl-vqa/README.md

 # kdl-vqa

-Python tool for batch visual question answering.
+**Batch visual question answering.**

-Purpose: Ask a series of questions to visual language about a collection of images.
+This python command line tool lets you ask a series of questions to a visual language model about a collection of images.
+It saves the answers in json files (one file per image).

 ## Features